novusm/Team-Profile-Generator/README.md

 Navigate to the project directory: cd <project-directory>

-Install project dependencies using npm:
+Install project dependencies using npm, specifically:
+- npm install --save inquirer@^8.0.0

-After installation, navigate to the project directory in your terminal.
+- After installation, navigate to the project directory in your terminal.

-Run the application by executing the following command: node index.js
+- Run the application by executing the following command: node index.js

-Follow the prompts to input information about the team manager, engineers, and interns.
+- Follow the prompts to input information about the team manager, engineers, and interns.

-Once you have finished providing information for all team members, the application will generate an HTML file in the output directory.
+- Once you have finished providing information for all team members, the application will generate an HTML file in the output directory.

-Open the generated HTML file in a web browser to view the team profile page..
+- Open the generated HTML file in a web browser to view the team profile page..

 ## Contributing